vovw/VLAb/README.md

 **Distributed Training**: Seamless multi-GPU and multi-node support through Accelerate, tested on both single machines and SLURM clusters
 **Multi-Dataset Training:** Easily train on multiple datasets with configurable sampling strategies and automatic data loading
 **Reduced Dependencies:** Leaner footprint compared to full robotics frameworks in a favor of faster installation and fewer potential conflicts.

+> **Note on Fine-tuning & Inference**: Pretrained policies from this codebase may not be directly compatible with the latest LeRobot version.
+To fine-tune or run inference using LeRobot, you'll need to convert your checkpoint using the [migration script](https://github.com/huggingface/lerobot/blob/f6b16f6d97155e3ce34ab2a1ec145e9413588197/src/lerobot/processor/migrate_policy_normalization.py#L4) to ensure compatibility with updated normalization formats.

 ## Installation